yudduy/cs278-bnoc/doc/ARCHITECTURE.md

 - Small, focused components with specific responsibilities
 - Component composition to build complex interfaces
 - Clear props interfaces for all components

+### 5. Canonical Source Pattern

+The app now follows a canonical source pattern for utilities and types:

+- **Canonical utilities** - Core utilities are defined in centralized locations (e.g., camera utilities in `camera/cameraUtils.ts`)
+- **Re-export mechanism** - For backward compatibility, older utility files re-export from the canonical sources
+- **Type consolidation** - Types are defined in specialized files and re-exported from a central location

 ## Data Flow Architecture